 The Board supports enrollment of international students and strives to meet their educational needs while ensuring that those who graduate meet all of the requirements of the Ministry of Education legislation and policy.

 International students who graduate must meet all graduation requirements in ways that ensure competence in either French or English.
 In accordance with Ministry policy, international students may be restricted in the number and type of courses given credit through equivalency, external credits, or challenge.

 Enrollment of international and non-reciprocal exchange students is subject to space being available and to tuition being paid to cover costs of their educational program.

-Reciprocal exchange students is subject to space being available and a local student attending in their stead overseas.
+Enrollment of reciprocal exchange students is subject to a local student attending overseas in their stead.

 Ministry of Education Policy, International Student Graduation Credit

 1220-10 - - International and Non-Reciprocal Exchange Students - Admission and Tuition